Updated: 10 hours ago

-When it comes to travelling, one of the most delightful things to enjoy in a place that isn’t home has to be the food.
+When it comes to traveling, one of the most delightful things to enjoy in a place that isn’t home has to be the food.
 At least for me, that’s one of the best parts of any trip, experiencing the culture via your taste buds.
 Anyone else that is a self-proclaimed travel addict will argue that food is essential to the travel experience.
 Eating captivates all your senses.
-Foremost of all is to our sense of seeing that triggers our appetites.
+Foremost of all is our sense of seeing that triggers our appetites.

 Author and Food Travel Writer: Yone Liau, Flavour Journey

 It’s no surprise that hashtags such as #cameraeatsfirst are popular.
 After all, we seldom will find people that don’t take a quick snap of their meal before really chowing down right?
 Yet, it can also be frustrating when you snap your plate and feel dismayed when it doesn’t capture what you are seeing.
 The phone camera and actual cameras are tools for you to master.

 Fret no more!
 Here are some tips for better food travel aesthetic photography.
 Some that I've picked up from my travels and others from food photography itself.
 Hopefully, these can help you up-level your food capture game.

 1: Where’s the best light seat?

 At restaurants or cafes, I always try to scout a seat by a window or where natural light works best.
 Food always looks most flattering with natural light, the idea is to highlight the meal and the area you are in.
 Same thing if you are shooting outdoors at a market, look for that soft light instead of harsh light.